 Let’s talk about nightlife in Venice – hoo boy, you’re in for a treat (especially during Carnevale – I’ll get there, worry not).
 When looking for a fun and unique night out in Venice, look no further than Bacaro Jazz.
 This lively music venue hosts live performances every night of the week and is the perfect place for anyone who loves hot jazz music or cocktails with a view.

 At Bacaro Jazz, you’ll find an intimate and cozy atmosphere, perfect for older and younger travelers looking to have a fun night out.
-Bacaro Jazz has its own cocktail bar, where bartenders serve up beautifully crafted drinks made from fresh local ingredients.
+The restaurant also has a cocktail bar where bartenders serve beautifully crafted drinks from fresh local ingredients.

 And of course, the main attraction here is the live music performances.
 Whether you’re a jazz connoisseur or just a music lover looking to unwind after a long day of sightseeing, Bacaro Jazz is the perfect place for you.

 You can’t help but enjoy a night out in Venice at Bacaro Jazz.
-Sit back and relax as you listen to some of the best jazz musicians in town while sipping on those expertly crafted cocktails, whilst enjoying stunning views of the Grand Canal.
+Sit back and relax as you listen to some of the best jazz musicians in town while sipping on those expertly crafted cocktails and enjoying stunning views of the Grand Canal.

 20. Visit During Carnevale!

-Arguably the most famous thing Venice is known for is the Venetian mask, and the unique mask culture the city revels in.
-You can find masks at any time of year from one of Venice’s many mask shops, but the best time to experience this delightful tradition is Carnevale (or Carnival).
+Venice is most famous for its Venetian mask and unique mask culture.
+Although masks can be purchased at any time of year from one of the city’s many mask shops, the best time to experience this delightful tradition is Carnevale (or Carnival).

-In addition to not knowing the true origins of the town’s mask mania, no one really knows the true origins of Carnevale either.
+No one knows the true origins of the town’s mask mania or Carnevale’s.
 One theory is that it all started as an impromptu street party in the late 12th Century, following a military victory of the Patriarch of Aquileia, Ulrico di Treven.

-Other theories suggest that Carnevale is similar to other Christian festivals celebrated just before Lent such as Shrove Tuesday/Pancake Day and Mardi Gras.
-One common component of all of these festivals is excess, so it kinda makes sense.
+Other theories suggest that Carnevale resembles other Christian festivals celebrated just before Lent, such as Shrove Tuesday/Pancake Day and Mardi Gras.
+Excess is one common component of these festivals, so it makes sense.

-That excess really makes sense when you see thousands of people in masks, wearing colorful, gaudy costumes!
-Marked with fancy dress parties, masquerade balls, and a contest for the Carnival’s most beautiful mask, this is one tourist trap of an attraction that really is worth the hype.
+That excess makes sense when you see thousands of people in masks wearing colorful, elaborate costumes!
+Marked with fancy dress parties, masquerade balls, and a contest for the Carnival’s most beautiful make, this is one tourist trap of an attraction that is worth the hype.

-Best of all is that the masks are the best souvenir or gift from Venice you’ll ever find.
-There are ten manufacturers in the city and tons of shops to find these fun face-coverings.
-There are even places where you can decorate your own Venetian mask!
+The best is that the masks are the best souvenir or gift from Venice you’ll ever find.
+Ten manufacturers are in the city, and there are many shops where you can find these fun face-coverings.
+There are even places where you can decorate your Venetian mask!

 Related Resources